databrary/policies/definitions.md

 - Telephone number
 - Faces and voices.

+#### Identifiable Data

+Collections of *PII* that might be used singly or in combination to determine the identity of *Research Participants* or other individuals depicted in *Recordings*.

+#### Non-Identifiable Data

+Collections of information that do not contain *Identifiable Data*.

+#### De-identified Data

+Collections of information from which *PII* has been removed or altered in such a way as to prevent the identification of individual persons.

+#### Recordings

+Video or audio recordings or still (photographic) images.

 #### Shareable Identifiable Data

 *Identifiable Data* for which a *Depicted Individual* has granted *Assent to Share Data* or *Permission to Share Data*.
 #### Metadata

 Information that describes how, where, why, and by whom *Identifiable Data*, *De-Identified Data* or *Non-Identifiable Data* were collected.